mmhverheijden/portfolio_THUAS/README.md

 ### Data exploration

-Before any of us could work on the data we retrieved, it was necessary to explore the data in order to see what we were going to work with.
+Before any of us could work on the retrieved data, it was necessary to explore the data in order to see what we were going to work with.

-First of all, the Agora dataset was explored, mainly searching for outliers, analyzing the structure (columns, rows, etc.), visualizing the spread of the different categories, etc. For the exploration of the Agora dataset, refer to [notebook - Agora Data Exploration](notebooks/Agora_Data_Exploration.ipynb).
+First of all, I explored the Agora dataset, mainly searching for outliers, analyzing the structure (columns, rows, etc.), visualizing the spread of the different categories, etc. This was done to get familiar with the data.
+For the exploration of the Agora dataset, refer to [notebook - Agora Data Exploration](notebooks/Agora_Data_Exploration.ipynb).

-We quickly came to the conclusion that the Agora dataset is a very long dataset (columns), but the records are not very long (+/- 250 characters).
-It is also heavily biased towards *drugs* as it takes up 89,3% of the total dataset, so that we needed to take that into account.
+I quickly came to the conclusion that the Agora dataset is a very long dataset (columns) and that it is also heavily biased towards *drugs* as it takes up 89,3% of the total dataset, so that we needed to take that into account.
+We also found out that the records are not very long in characters, maxed around 250 characters.

 After retrieving the WebIQ data from TNO, that needed to be explored in the same way as the Agora dataset, even though this was vectorized data.
-For the exploration of the WebIQ dataset, refer to [notebook - WebIQ Data Exploration](notebooks/TNO_Data_exploration.ipynb)
+For the exploration of the WebIQ dataset, refer to [notebook - WebIQ Data Exploration](notebooks/TNO_Data_exploration.ipynb).

 After analyzing the data, we found multiple errors in the script that needed to be fixed.
 This set was also very small (+/- 11.500 records), but the data was very long and qualitatively better.
+The data set consisted of only categories and vectorized words.
 We also noted that these categories did not match the Interpol topics list, so we needed to map these.

 ### Data cleansing

+The data exploration of the Agora set showed that there were multiple (four, to be exact) records that were incorrect, possibly due to parsing errors.
+It was necessary to clean this in order to get a clean set with only *real* categories so that models could be trained without errors.
+The data cleansing is done is [notebook - Agora Data Cleansing](notebooks/Agora_Data_Cleaning.ipynb).

-Cleaning the data from the Agora set is done in [notebook - Agora Data Cleaning](notebooks/Agora_Data_Cleaning.ipynb).
-This was not very much, since there were only four records that needed to be removed in order to remove false data.
-The WebIQ data did not need to cleaned, since these were vectorized.
+The WebIQ data did not need to cleansed, since these were vectorized by our own script.

 ### Data preparation

+As shown in the paragraph below, any outliers were removed from the data set, leaving me to look into different methods of preprocessing the data.
 The data preprocessing steps are looked into : (lem, stem, unicode, lower)

-The datasets also needed to be mapped towards the Interpol topics list
+The datasets also needed to be mapped towards the Interpol topics list, this

 ### Data explanation

-Agora: ...

-WebIQ: ...
+The Agora dataset is a .csv-file containing 109.590 records of advertisements that were placed on the now-closed Agora marketplace.
+Every advertisement has a *vendor, category, item + description, price, etc*.
+For a detailed overview of how this dataset is structured, refer to the codebook that was written by Dennis van Gilst -- [codebook Agora](https://docs.google.com/spreadsheets/d/1gN1_2B79F_eKS_axDTHM5dBmgCnCSXjKqo3MmujwT8Y/edit?usp=sharing).

+The WebIQ dataset, however, is very different.
+This dataset consisted of several .pkl-files (pickle files) that had to manually be combined within a notebook.
+This was we had made several preprocessing methods that each returned its own vectors, meanwhile the categories stayed the same.
+For a detailed overview of how this dataset is structured, refer to the codebook that was written by me for the WebIQ dataset -- [codebook WebIQ](https://docs.google.com/spreadsheets/d/1LHR3e9M0y2_Mld7AG_zhMe56IACZKwa5RfGsT4eDLW4/edit?usp=sharing)

 ### Data visualization (exploratory)